The quokka also referred to as the short-tailed scrub wallaby, is a small macropod around the size of a domestic cat.

 Since the 1930s, the quokka groups have been isolated in three remaining regions due to the presence of foreign predators.
 The Red Fox that came into Australia with European settlers did the most harm to this ground-dwelling marsupial.

-They were hunted both on the mainland as well as on the islands along the southwest coast that the quokka occupied.
-However, the quokka populations on Rottnest Island now attract numerous visitors every year.
+They were hunted both on the mainland and on the islands along the southwest coast that the quokka occupied.
+However, the quokka populations on Rottnest Island now attract numerous visitors yearly.

 Although the quokka is very polite to these individuals, foods such as biscuits given to them disturb their stomachs.

-Presently, the quokka was categorized as an animal that is vulnerable in its local environment by the IUCN on its Red List.
+Presently, the quokka is categorized as an animal that is vulnerable in its local environment by the IUCN on its Red List.

 The highest populations are located on Rottnest Island along with Bald Island, where they are believed to be happily maintained due to the absence of Red Foxes.